Sohamnayak4/craftmvp2/README.md

 ## 📄 License

-This project is proprietary software for CraftMVP.
+This project is proprietary software for StellarMVP.

 ## 🤝 Contributing